DecisiveData/ZeroToSnowflake/README.md

 # Zero To Snowflake

 Zero to Snowflake is an interactive demonstration of the Snowflake cloud data warehouse and related cloud data analytics tools.
-In this session we will demonstrate how quickly we can provision, setup, configure, and deploy a world class cloud data warehouse and analytics stack.
+In this session we will demonstrate how quickly we can provision, configure, and deploy a world class cloud data warehouse and analytics stack.

-## Analytical Infrastructure
+## Infrastructure

 In this Zero to Snowflake event, we will build a cloud data analytics infrastructure with best of breed tools.
 The basic architecture is: